Hitchwiki/hitchwiki/README.md

 ## Help needed!
 _[Contact us](http://hitchwiki.org/en/Template:Communityportal) if you want to join the effort!_

-Read more about developing Hitchwiki [from the wiki](https://github.com/Hitchwiki/hitchwiki/wiki)

 We have an active Slack at [hitchwiki.slack.com](https://hitchwiki.slack.com/).

 ## License